 Go to www.stepables.com for suggestions.
 They sell plants, but you can get the plant names and go to www.burpee.com to get seeds.

 Sorry, I don't know about the gardening zones.
 Check out low growing herbs.
-They are aromatic and come back every year after the snow.
-We have creeping thyme and oregano in a brick walk.
-Smells very nice.

 try stonecrop,it is in the sedum family. it is a bright green trailing plant that is about 4-6" long. i have it between cracks in pavement and in cracks between rocks of my pond. i dont know about living in your zone. i do know it will take a beating and thrive. sedum usually will grow just about anywhere.